vyta/bedrock/gitops/rings/README.md

 ## Creating a New Ring for a Service

-This section will assist in understanding the order of operations of a Ringed Model.
-However, if you want a step-by-step guide on implementing Rings, please visit the [Rings Implementation Guide](./RingsImplementation.md)
+This section will assist in understanding the order of operations of a ring model.
+However, if you want a step-by-step guide on implementing rings, please visit the [Rings Implementation Guide](./RingsImplementation.md)

 ### 1. Create a New Branch